Mobile v. Bolden: Opinion of the Court

 The Court ruled 6-3 for the city of Mobile.
 In his plurality opinion, Justice Stewart concluded that the relevant language of the Voting Rights Act paralleled that of the Fifteenth Amendment.
+Citing Ashwander v.
+Tennessee Valley Authority the Court recounted the legislative history of Section 2 to bolster its conclusion that "this statutory provision adds nothing to the appellees' Fifteenth Amendment claim."

+Stewart analyzed the Fifteenth Amendment claim, concluding in a plurality opinion that "facially neutral voting practices violate §2 only if motivated by a discriminatory purpose", of which the District Court had found no evidence.

+Appellees argued that the effect of racially polarized voting was comparable to the exclusionary primaries held to be unconstitutional in Smith v.
+Allwright and Terry v.
+Adams but the Court found no evidence of a purposeful violation.
+At-large voting systems may inherently disfavor minority voters (especially in racially polarized states), however this is not in and of itself contrary to the Fifteenth Amendment, as long as the state does not obstruct minority voters.

-Stewart analyzed the Fifteenth Amendment claim, citing "the District Court's findings of fact, unquestioned on appeal, [that] make clear that Negroes register and vote in Mobile 'without hindrance,' and that there are no official obstacles in the way of Negroes who wish to become candidates for election to the Commission."
-In rejecting the Fifteenth Amendment claims, he held that "action by a State that is racially neutral on its face violates the Fifteenth Amendment only if motivated by a discriminatory purpose," which the District Court had found no evidence for.
+Citing "the District Court's findings of fact, unquestioned on appeal, [that] make clear that Negroes register and vote in Mobile 'without hindrance,' and that there are no official obstacles in the way of Negroes who wish to become candidates for election to the Commission.", the Court rejected the Fifteenth Amendment claims.

 The Court similarly rejected the Fourteenth Amendment claims and Justice Marshall's dissenting opinion in favor of finding such claims, stating, "Whatever appeal the dissenting opinion's view may have as a matter of political theory, it is not the law.
 The Equal Protection Clause of the Fourteenth Amendment does not require proportional representation as an imperative of political organization."
 Justice Blackmun concurred in the result, but believed the District Court had exceeded its discretion in its order for remedial action, believing the District Court had failed to consider alternative remedies.
 Justice Stevens concurred in the judgment concerning the constitutionality of Mobile's system, but applied a slightly different standard in his concurring opinion.